 CARIBBEAN AND OR SOUTH AMERICAN CULTURE

-We view education, be it formal, informal, or non-formal as a meaningful vehicle for the transmission of culture.
-For this reason, it is crucial to investigate and gain a deeper knowledge of Caribbean/South American cultural practices, traditions, heritage, and how these have changed or sustained themselves, and ultimately how these threads influence festivals, rituals, celebrations, etc. We aim to publish interdisciplinary work that draws on music, rituals, and events (such as but not limited to harvest, night-life, public holiday celebrations, religious and non-religious ceremonies, fetes, carnivals, christenings, funerals, etc.), learning and teaching, craft, archives, and museums.
+Among the topics we aim to publish interdisciplinary work that draws on music, rituals, and events (such as but not limited to harvest, night-life, public holiday celebrations, religious and non-religious ceremonies, fetes, carnivals, christenings, funerals, etc.), crafts, archives, museums, and learning and teaching.

-We welcome personal narratives and autoethnographic work, original research papers and reviews, theoretically informed and empirically grounded.
+A wide range of works are welcome, for example, personal narratives, historical pieces and ethnographic essays, original research papers and reviews, theoretically informed and empirically grounded.

 We focus on the following topics, including but not limited to: